-This course will examine the subject and techniques of settings.
-Exploration of basic stone setting procedures are addressed.
-The ‘stones’ being set during the course of the semester will be precious or semi-precious gems, minerals, found or handmade objects created from a variety of materials.
-Individual investigations result in several pieces of jewelry or objects created as they are addressed by assignments in the class.
+This course extends the subject as well as the processes of setting by revisiting some of the basics and presenting more advanced setting techniques including bead, reverse, flush, and tension.
+Basic-level techniques and materials are presented for novices.
+Individual investigations result in several pieces of jewelry or objects.
 The course addresses multiple sources for gems, and includes assistance with acquisitions.
-Demonstrations, samples and a visiting artist will supplement the course.
-Open to sophomore Jewelry + Metals majors, intermediate and advanced electives.
-Prerequisites: MET249 Introduction to Jewelry + Metals.
+Demonstrations, samples and a visiting artist supplement the course.
+Open to sophomore Jewelry + Metals majors all electives.
+Prerequisite: MET 249 Intro to Jewelry & Metals.

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.